 Step 5.
 Sign and date

 As stated above, employees will not be required to file a new W-4 once the form goes into effect.
-However, after December 31, 2019, W-4’s prior to 2020 will not be accepted and employers must enforce this.
-We expect to see another draft issued by the IRS this summer before the final form is released this fall.
+However, after December 31, 2019, W-4’s prior to 2020 will not be accepted for new hires and employers must enforce this.